manili/VSDBabySoC/README.md

 ## Step by step modeling walkthrough

-In this section we will walk you through the whole process of modeling the VSDBabySoC in details.
+In this section we will walk through the whole process of modeling the VSDBabySoC in details.
 We will increase/decrease the digital output value and feed it to the DAC model so we can watch the changes on the SoC output.
 Please, note that the following commands are tested on the Ubuntu Bionic (18.04.5) platform and no other OSes.

   1. First we need to install some important packages: